Podcasts & RSS Feeds

 But if you're wary of the linguistic thicket — or if you can't tell a baseline drive from a one-and-done — fear not!
 Winning that pile of cash in the office pool is within your grasp.
 And we're here to help.

 So here are the five things you absolutely, positively have to know about March Madness:

 1) You Know Nothing.
-And Neither Do The Experts.
+And Neither Do The Experts

-The NCAA Tournament was born 73 years ago, in 1939, when eight schools competed and Oregon buried Ohio State, 46-33, to win the title.
+The NCAA tournament was born 73 years ago, in 1939, when eight schools competed and Oregon buried Ohio State, 46-33, to win the title.
 This time around, 68 teams will take the floor starting Tuesday night in Dayton, Ohio.
 And somewhere along the way, we got saddled with office pools and the "bracket" — the ubiquitous spiderlike chart with all the teams and their seedings that used to be churned out of mimeograph machines but, except for a few prehistoric holdouts, has gone digital.

 Figuring out where teams will be seeded has become an arcane science, dubbed "bracketology."
 And its guru is ESPN's Joe Lunardi.
-His tournament obsession began in 1982, when he was a student at Saint Joseph's (where he's an assistant vice president of marketing today).
+His tournament obsession began in 1982, when he was a student at St. Joseph's (where he's an assistant vice president of marketing today).
 He tells USA Today that he has picked the teams getting into the tournament 97 percent of the time.

 And not a single one of those schools made it.
 So much for the gurus.